saqijaan/docker/Readme.md

 1. Clone package to your project root and open terminal in docker folder.

-2. Update your project configurations in .env file
+2. Update your project configurations in .env file.
+Do not wrap values in single or double quoutes.

 3. Run `docker-compose build`.